segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/google-ads/index.md

 Google Ads is an online advertising service developed by Google.
 With Google Ads, you can take advantage of online advertising to improve your internet marketing effectiveness.
 [Visit Website](https://ads.google.com/home/)

-This document was last updated on August 13, 2018.
+This document was last updated on June 02, 2021.
 If you notice any gaps, outdated information or simply want to leave some feedback to help us improve our documentation, [let us know](https://segment.com/help/contact)!

 ## Getting Started